-Now click on “Run the Install” button to continue.
+Now click on the “Run the Install” button to continue.

-5. On this page, you need to provide your website/blog Title and Admin username, password, and your email to create a user with Administrative role.
+5. On this page, you need to provide your website/blog Title and Admin username, password, and email to create a user with an Administrative role.

 If you want your site not to be indexed by search engines like Google, for now, you can mark the checkbox for the ‘Search Engine Visibility‘ option.
 You can change it later from settings when you are ready to go for the